aquib-sh/fedora-guide/README.md

 ## Installing PostgreSQL and it's Python drivers
 An excellent guide for installation and running of PostgresSQL can be found at [https://docs.fedoraproject.org/en-US/quick-docs/postgresql/](https://docs.fedoraproject.org/en-US/quick-docs/postgresql/)
+Note: you will also have to follow the steps in guide to change your `/var/lib/psql/data/pg_hba.conf` to resolve `ident` issue

 ### Installing psycopg2 driver for connecting postgres to python
 If you directly install the driver from pip you are going to run into compilation issues.
 We must first install the necessary dev packages in order to build the psycopg2